laolux/UxPlay/README.txt

-`avahi-browse -a -t` in a different terminal window on the server to verify that the UxPlay AirTunes and AirPlay services are correctly registered (only the AirTunes service is used in the "Legacy" AirPlay Mirror mode used by UxPlay, bit the AirPlay service is used for the initial contact).
+`avahi-browse -a -t` in a different terminal window on the server to verify that the UxPlay AirTunes and AirPlay services are correctly registered (only the AirTunes service is used in the "Legacy" AirPlay Mirror mode used by UxPlay, but the AirPlay service is used for the initial contact). **You may need to install avahi-utils (or some package with a similar name) to get avahi-browse**.

 The results returned by avahi-browse should show entries for uxplay like